 From 2006 through November 2012, Arch of Mumbai, India manufactured substantially all of the Company's commercialized intermediates and active pharmaceutical ingredients ("APIs") for sale to generic and innovator pharmaceutical manufacturers.
 Prior to November 2012, Arch produced atorva-family API's and intermediates for the Company and it sold these directly to end customers primarily in India.
 In November 2012, the Company entered into a new commercial arrangement with Arch (the "New Arch Enzyme Supply Agreement") whereby the Company agreed to supply Arch with enzymes for use in the manufacture of atorva family products and Arch agreed to market these products directly to end customers.
-For the three months ended March 31, 2014 and 2013, the Company recognized \$39,000 and \$2,134,000, respectively, in product revenue for the sale of enzyme inventory to Arch pursuant to the New Arch Enzyme Supply Agreement.
+The Company recognized product revenue for the sale of enzyme inventory to Arch pursuant to the New Arch Enzyme Supply Agreement of \$0.2 million for the three months ended June 30, 2014 and \$0.2 million for the six months ended June 30, 2014, and nil for the three months ended three months ended June 30, 2013, as Biocatalyst Product revenue.
 During 2013, the Company recorded an allowance for bad debt of approximately \$387,000 due to a write-off of an accounts receivable from Arch.